 \subsection{Relations between intersections numbers}

-Eventually, our goal is to count the number triangulations that can appear in $q_b$ given the triangulation in $q_a$.
-So far, we have provided some upper bounds for the intersection number between an edge of $T_a$ and and edge in $T_b$.
+So far, we have provided upper-bounds for the intersection numbers between the edges of $T_a$ and the edges of $T_b$.
 But these intersection numbers are not independent.
-The fact that edges in $T_a$ intersects edges in $T_b$ essentially positively allows us to find relations between these intersection numbers.
+The fact that the edges in $T_a$ intersect edges in $T_b$ essentially positively allows us to find relations between these intersection numbers.
 In this section we will describe these relations.
-There are two kind of relations.
+There are two kinds of relations.

-\begin{lemma} For every triangle in $T_a$ with edges $\omega_1$, $\omega_2$ and $\omega_3$ there are sings $\vs_1, \vs_2, \vs_3 \in\{-1,+1\}$ so that, for every edge $\omega_b $ in $T_b$ (respectively, for any $\alpha_b \in \Sc{q_b}$), we have the relation:
+\begin{lemma} For every triangle in $T_a$ with edges $\omega_1$, $\omega_2$ and $\omega_3$ , there are sings $\vs_1, \vs_2, \vs_3 \in\{-1,+1\}$ so that, for every edge $\omega_b $ in $T_b$ (respectively, for any $\alpha_b \in \Sc{q_b}$), we have the relation: